kaysond/selfhosted-wiki/CONTRIBUTING.md

 Most pages should be written entirely in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Although jekyll does support various variables via Liquid, use is strongly discouraged for the sake of compatibility.
 The exceptions are: asset paths, links, and syntax highlighting.
 For those, Liquid must be used.
 Additionally, always use `| relative_url` for paths.
 See [the jekyll documentation](https://jekyllrb.com/docs/liquid/tags/) for details.
 Guides and pages are relatively free form.
 For knowledge base entries, however, please follow the formatting in the example.

 ## Building
 See [BUILDING.md](/BUILDING.md).
+The IPFS instance of the r/selfhosted wiki is built using [jekyll](https://jekyllrb.com/), but note that you can contribute to the wiki entirely through Github by using its built-in editor and Github Pages.
 Please test build your changes before submitting a pull request.

 ## Examples
 * [guide](/examples/2019-04-12-example-guide.md)